sjshank/spotEmployee/README.md

 Simple MEAN Stack web application to keep a track of employees and see who is sitting where and doing what !

+For SignIn Into App :

+ EmployeeID : 12345

 Programming Language :